Things landlords cannot do in New Jersey

 • The presence of lead-based paint, a hazardous substance banned in 1978, is a disclosure requirement for older properties, given its severe health risks.

-• Similarly, if asbestos is present—a known carcinogen—this too must be disclosed to prospective renters to ensure their right to a safe living environment is upheld.
+• Similarly, if asbestos is present, a known carcinogen, this too must be disclosed to prospective renters to ensure their right to a safe living environment is upheld.

-Adhering to New Jersey's Anti-Discrimination Laws
+Adhering to New Jersey's anti-discrimination laws

-When imposing late fees, NJ landlords are required by law to have previously included this provision in the leasing agreement, thus establishing a clear expectation between the landlord and the tenant.
+When imposing late fees, NJ landlords are required by law to have previously included this provision in the leasing agreement, establishing a clear expectation between the landlord and the tenant.
 Late fees should be kept at a reasonable level, generally understood as falling below the 5% mark of the overdue rent.
-Landlords crafting their lease agreements must remember this cap to avoid surpassing it, as doing so can lead to disputes and potential legal issues.
+Landlords drafting their lease agreements must remember this cap to avoid surpassing it, as doing so can lead to disputes and potential legal issues.

-Senior citizens are granted additional consideration under NJ laws; they are entitled to a five-day grace period before any late fee may be applied, demonstrating New Jersey’s commitment to providing additional protections for vulnerable populations.
+Senior citizens are granted additional consideration under NJ laws; they are entitled to a five-day grace period before any late fee may be applied, showing New Jersey's commitment to providing additional protections for vulnerable populations.

 • Maximum late fee should not exceed 5% of the rent due